LewisIsWorking/PathWarsWiki/Writerside/topics/campaign-1-the-doomsday-funtime-story.md

 The leaf Numerian Steel Breastplate counts as non-metal for druids.

-It also only weights 1 bulk vs 2 bulk.
+It also only weights 1 bulk vs bulk 2.

 UNLOCKED: Rope Trick.